What Is Peroneal Tendinosis?

 It is important to distinguish this from pain over the fibula, which might indicate a different problem (e.g., stress reaction of the bone).
 Pain on the fibula occurs directly over the bone.
 Pain in the peroneals occurs slightly further behind.
 There

-also is pain when the patient turns the foot inside towards the middle of the body (inversion).
-Patients may also have weakness in trying to bring the foot to the outside (eversion).
+also is pain when you turn the foot inside towards the middle of your body (inversion).
+You may also have weakness in trying to bring the foot to the outside (eversion).
 The surgeon also will look for the varus posturing of the heel,

 which means that the heel is turned inwards.
 This can predispose a patient to the problem.
 X-rays for peroneal tendinosis usually are normal.
 Ultrasound is a very effective and way to assess the tendons and can show an abnormal appearance or tear.